 This author has yet to write their bio.Meanwhile lets just say that we are proud lmills contributed a whooping 162 entries.

 Entries by lmills

-Our Grant Making Committee, made up of 22 residents from Cleveland and East Cleveland, has approved $150,041 in grants to support 60 projects in Cleveland and East Cleveland.
-Cuyahoga Arts & Culture, the local public funder for arts and culture, will co-fund 15 of the resident-led arts and culture projects through a partnership with Neighborhood Connections.
+Our grantmaking committee has approved $323,930 in grants to support 126 projects in Cleveland and East Cleveland.
+Cuyahoga Arts & Culture, the local public funder for arts and culture, will co-fund 20 of these resident-led arts and culture projects through a partnership with Neighborhood Connections.
 Highlights of the grants include: Creative Healing Foundation received $3,000 […]

 We are pleased to announce renewed funding from the Cleveland Foundation for community building around adult literacy.
 This funding includes dollars to create a Community Literacy Fellowship.
 Inspired by our work with the Committee for Adult Literacy Action Grants, the fellowship will be instrumental in our efforts to deepen our connection to people impacted by […]

 Check out this article in The Land written with an assist from a team of Cleveland Documenters who requested the public records of residents’ feedback and turned it into a database.

 Thank you to everyone who came out to Arts & Culture Network Night last week!
 Our final Arts & Culture Network Night of the year is right around the corner on Thursday, December 9 at 6 p.m.
 Register here.
 A special thank you goes to the Roberto Ocasio Foundation and Xavier Walsh for starting the […]